 The written CHNA report was completed August 2019, presented to the MCHS Hospitals Board, Inc. for discussion and approved on September 4, 2019.
-The full CHNA report, which details the entire assessment and prioritization process, can be found on the Marshfield Medical Center-Neillsville website.
+The full CHNA report, which details the entire assessment and prioritization process, can be found at https://marshfieldclinic.org/about-us/community-health-needsassessment-reports.